MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 export OPENPREDICT_PASSWORD=password
 ```

+Add it to your `~/.bashrc` or `~/.zshrc` file to define it permanently.

-> You can also use a different repository and user by settting those environment variables:
+> You can also use a different repository and user by setting those environment variables:
 >
 > ```bash
 > export SPARQL_ENDPOINT_URL=https://graphdb.dumontierlab.com/repositories/translator-openpredict-dev
 > export SPARQL_ENDPOINT_UPDATE_URL=https://graphdb.dumontierlab.com/repositories/translator-openpredict-dev/statements
 > export OPENPREDICT_USERNAME=import_user
 > export OPENPREDICT_APIKEY=myapikey
+> export OPENPREDICT_DATA_DIR=/data/openpredict
 > ```

 3 options are available to deploy the API: